DOM RUINART Brut Rosé 1996

 Gilbert & Gaillard

-Orange colour with a copper sheen.
-Intense nose, complex, ripe raspberry, blackberry, dried fig, stone fruit, spices.
+Orange color with coppery reflections.
+Intense, complex nose, ripe raspberry, blackberry, dried fig, stone fruits, spices.
 Ample and vinous attack, superb freshness, great aromatic length.
-A vintage still young with a long career ahead.
+A still young vintage with a long career ahead of it.

 Read more